STYLING AND EMBELLISHMENTS

 9. Step Alterations

-This is something else that you can do which is like an embellishment, but to some extent it is like making a new step.
+This is something else that you can do which is an embellishment, but it is also like making a new step.
 You can change part of a move so that it has the same number of beats as the original move (and is thus compatible with it) and yet is fancier, or "more to your taste."
 Here is an example.
 The move Dedo consists of four 8-beat phrases.
 Suppose you wanted to change the third set of 8 beats to make the move flashier.
-You could back rock the lady on 1, lead her forward on 2, and check her on 3 and 4.
-Then you can spin her (to her right) on beats 5 through 8 by leading her at the shoulders into the spin.
-If she is a wonderful spinner, she may do a two or three spins in those 4 beats!
+You could back rock the follower on 1, lead the follower forward on 2, and do a “check” on 3 and 4.
+Then you can spin the follower right on beats 5 through 8, with a lead to the shoulders.
+The follower can do one, two or three spins in those 4 beats!
 The last 8 beats would be done the same as usual.
 This sort of alteration in the step is essentially like a cross between an embellishment and a new move.
 You have the liberty of being creative and making up any alteration you like!